redhat-appstudio/managed-gitops/examples/m6-demo/README.md

 This demo will walk through two GitOps Service API Resources:

-The `GitOpsDeployment` custom resource (CR) describes an active continous deployment from a GitOps repository, to a namespace (workspace):
+The `GitOpsDeployment` custom resource (CR) describes an active continuous deployment from a GitOps repository, to a namespace (workspace):

 ```yaml
 apiVersion: managed-gitops.redhat.com/v1alpha1